balajikandasamy/Ghost-Desktop/docs/developer-environment.md

  * Clone this repository
  * Run `npm install` to install all Node dependencies
+ * Run `npm install -g bower` to install Bower, which is used as package manager
  * Run `bower install` to install all Bower dependencies
  * Run `npm install -g grunt-cli` to install the Grunt Cli, which is used to test and build Ghost Desktop
  * Run `npm run build-native-deps-64` (or -32, if you're running on a 32 bit machine) to rebuild native C++ dependencies against the Electron headers